rileyjmurray/sageopt/docs/source/documentation/sageopt.rst

 Sageopt includes functionality for optimization and checking nonnegativity of signomials and polynomials.
 The conceptual components here are:

- 1. Some classes representing signomials, polynomials, and domains over which these functions are defined.
+ 1. Some classes representing signomials and polynomials, as well as domains to which these functions are restricted.

  2. A high-level modeling interface (called "coniclifts") for convex optimization problems.
-    Advanced users can interact with native primal or dual "SAGE constraints" via this interface.
+    This interface includes native primal and dual "SAGE constraints."

 Sageopt then takes these two components, and defines various functions to reduce user's barrier to entry in working with SAGE relaxations.

-Our primary concern is to make it easier to use SAGE relaxations for *optimization*; those problems have different "primal" and "dual" forms, and it can take a bit of expertise to implement the more advanced dual-form relaxations.
+Our main concern is to make it easier to get started with *optimization*.
+SAGE relaxations for optimization have different "primal" and "dual" forms, and it would take a bit of expertise to implement the advanced dual-form relaxations from scratch.
 The documentation below will bring you up to speed on the basics of sageopt's signomial and polynomial optimization features, as well as the most crucial prerequisites.